amfairley/adamiani/README.md

 ### Site Owner Goals
 - Provide key event information to all the guests.
-- Allow for digital RSVPs to reduced issues common to physical post (lost letters, postal delays etc.)
+- Allow for digital RSVPs to reduce issues common to physical post (lost letters, postal delays etc.).
 - Provide answers to frequently asked questions to reduce repetition if they were to respond to individual guests.
 - Provide contact information to the guests for further queries.
 - Promote the event in a way that encourages invitees to attend and RSVP.